dgcnz/FACT/README.md

 # Reproducing Post-hoc Concept Bottleneck Models

+This is the main repo for the reproduction code of PCBMs.
+The data preprocessing pipeline and partitioned datasets for Metashift, Metashift Survey, COCO-Stuff and SIIM ISIC can be found in [HuggingFace](https://huggingface.co/fact-40).

 ## Running the example notebook in Google Colab

 The example notebook has everything you need to start testing the code, give it a try in Google Colab.